ARYPROGRAMMER/Mindful-App/README.md

 - **User-Friendly Interface**: Navigate effortlessly through an intuitive design that makes accessing mental health resources easy and enjoyable.

+- **Face Detection Model** : Analyze your mood with your facial expressions, this can be further linked to different services.

 ![App Screenshot 1](screenshots/onboard_new1.jpg)
 ![App Screenshot 2](screenshots/onboard_new2.jpg)
 <img src="screenshots/onboard_new3.jpg" width=403 height=864>